isabella232/bas-style-kit/README.md

 * [Open Sans](https://www.google.com/fonts/specimen/Open+Sans) - Used to provide the base typographic font across the BAS Style Kit
 * [Font Awesome](http://fontawesome.io) - Used to provide base icons covering general purposes/actions used within web sites and applications
 * [Map Glyphs](http://mapglyphs.com) - Used for providing silhouette's for states, countries, continents and globes [1]
+* [Devicons](http://vorillaz.github.io/devicons) - Used for brand logos of technology frameworks, tools and services

 Font face declarations, font-family selections and font file location variables are defined/set through the BAS Style Kit's Less/CSS styles.